How we fight colorectal cancer at Main Line Health

 - Colonoscopy – a procedure that looks at the entire colon and rectum

 These screenings also are important because colorectal cancer often shows no symptoms.
+Explore commonly asked questions about the colon test for cancer.

 Finding the right treatment for colorectal cancer